RetroReversing/retroReversing/pages/nes/NESDevkitHardware.md

 It is likely that developers who managed to get an official license from Nintendo were given some basic documentation about the hardware such as the memory map, PPU and APU.
 It would then be up to the developer to create their own development environment [^3].

 # Official Nintendo in-house development kit
-Nintendo has been very secretive about how their official NES games were developed but there is some information coming from a Japanese children's book of all places and kindly translated by Chris McCovell on his website.
+Nintendo has been very secretive about how their official NES games were developed but there is some information coming from a Japanese children's book of all places and kindly translated by Chris Covell on his website.

 ## Programming Hardware
 <section class="postSection">
     <img src="/public/images/nes/FamicomProgrammersHardAtWorkOnMario3.jpg" class="wow slideInLeft postImage" />
 <div markdown="1">

-In the photograph from a children's book titled `Starts of the Famicom Games` (Kindly scanned and translated by Chris Covell) you can see 4 programmers presumably working on Super Mario Bros 3 [^5].
+In the photograph from a children's book titled `Stars of the Famicom Games` (Kindly scanned and translated by Chris Covell) you can see 4 programmers presumably working on Super Mario Bros 3 [^5].
 They are using `HP 64000 mainframe computers` which have presumably been modified to have a Famicom add-on board or 6502 processor card to be able to test their assembled code.
 </div>
 </section>